wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 2. Check the BOSH logs to see if the NATS, Gorouter, or Route Emitter VMs are failing.
 3. Look more broadly at the health of all VMs, particularly Diego-related VMs.
 4. If problems persist, pull the Gorouter and Route Emitter logs and contact VMware Tanzu Support to say there are consistently long delays in route registry.

+## TAS Gorouter VM Health

+[This alert measures ...]
+The Tanzu Application Service Router being down prevents users from interacting with applications and services on the platform.

+Troubleshooting Steps:
+Review detailed Tanzu Application Service Router metrics and logs for details on the cause of the error.

 ## TAS Locks Held by Auctioneer